 Exit fee – The charge to terminate and repay the loan earlier than the term set out in the initial proposal.
 This can be an additional part to the sum paid back when the loan term finishes.
 Also known as a redemption charge or loan repayment fee they typically represent a small percentage of the loan.

 Rolled-up interest – Rather than paying the interest of a loan incrementally throughout its term, it is ‘rolled up’ (added together) and put on top of the balance that is to be paid back at the end.

 Service interest – The more common products in bridging finance has the client repay interest monthly over the loan term.

-The calculator can provide the differences to expect when choosing monthly interest payments (serviced) or having it rolled up.
+The bridging loan calculator can provide the differences to expect when choosing monthly interest payments (serviced) or having it rolled up.

 We do have relationships with lenders that consider clients with adverse credit.

 The loans can range from £10,000 – £500m+